adi-g15/Ludo-The_Game/README.md

 <img src=./extras/ludoScreen.png
 raw=true alt=“ScreenShot”>

-_Please do put your suggestions, ideas, and any problem (even if why g++ main.cpp doesn't work).
+_Do put your suggestions, ideas, and any problem (even if why g++ main.cpp doesn't work).
 I will be thankful to you for trying it out :D_

 ## Features